-- 2.20 The Investment Portfolio of 479 assets is valued at over £41M and its primary purpose is to deliver annual income to the Council.
-In 2012/13 it provided £3.51M of income at a cost of £0.57M, delivering a net income of £2.94M.
-The overall gross yield was 8.5% with net yield of 7.1%10. - 2.21 The portfolio is largely concentrated in a small number of locations and on particular asset types: - 71% of the investment portfolio's value is concentrated in 14 locations (12 shopping centres and two industrial estates) which mainly constitute a mix of retail units, dwellings and industrial units; - these sites deliver 72% of the total income derived from the portfolio
+- 5.9%.
+The net yield has reduced since the original strategy but this is to be expected given the historic under investment in the portfolio and demonstrates the willingness of the Council to invest in maintaining the quality of stock and sustainability of a vital income stream. - 2.21 The portfolio is largely concentrated in a small number of locations and on particular asset types: - 56% of the investment portfolio's value is concentrated in 14 locations (12 shopping centres and two industrial estates) which mainly constitute a mix of retail units, dwellings and industrial units; - these sites deliver 66% of the total income derived from the portfolio

-Figure 17: Market value of the 14 major sites (£M)
+Figure 17: Market value of the 14 major sites as at March 2015(£M)

 2.22 Figure 18 highlights the importance of the 14 key sites in terms of income and net yield.
 The low cost of these locations improves the net yield but also reflects a risk that under-investment in these assets could lead to increased maintenance costs in the future or loss of income.
-Conversely, the remainder of the portfolio delivers a low net yield, reducing the overall effectiveness of the portfolio.
+Conversely, the remainder of the portfolio delivers a low net yield, reducing the overall effectiveness of the portfolio but delivers security.